-By improving the conversion rate of that page, the retailer will be able to see a huge improvement in sales from their CRO efforts.
+By improving the conversion rate of a page, retailers can see a huge improvement in sales from their CRO efforts.
 Once you've set up the conversion funnels and give yourself time to collect data, you'll need to go back and evaluate the results to optimize the conversion rate.
 For example, if you sell products online, a conversion for you might be purchases or the number of website visitors who add a product to their shopping cart.
-For example, if you want to generate more downloads for an e-book that you offer on your site, then you'll want to optimize your e-book landing page.
+The thing to remember is that a scientific approach to testing is the only way to know with a high level of certainty if a new version is affecting conversions positively or negatively.

+If you change the text or layout of a featured page, especially one that's part of your conversion funnel, you should run a test.
 A landing page that offers a free resource can be optimized with a preview of the content of that resource to encourage visitors to download it.
 The time and effort required in this step will vary depending on the accessibility and ease of use of your marketing optimization software.
-So, if you had 500 submissions and 20,000 visitors last quarter, your conversion rate would be 2.5%.
-These are four areas of your website that have the potential to benefit greatly from conversion rate optimization.
+It's still a little early to start testing, but go ahead, take a mental note of what you've found and start considering what changes you could make to improve your conversion funnel.

 The chart below provides a bird's-eye view of the experience optimization process and methodology.